michalkonecny/polypaver/paver-todo.md

 ## release 0.2.1

-### SPARK preprocessor
+* SPARK preprocessor

     * speed-up Ada parser

         * deal with the ambiguity in expression_or_discrete_range

     * pass 1: determine dependency order among the ads files

     * pass 2: extract exported types and function return types from ads files

     * pass 3: drill down to all expressions, chaning operators

         * tracking scopes of variables and parameters

         * tracking all locally visible types and functions

+* support FP types of any precision

+    * merge ...Floats and ...Long_Floats into one package ...Custom_Floats

+        * each FP function to have two additional integer parameters mantissa_bits and max_exponent

+        * the preprocessor will insert the correct values for these parameters

+        * the preprocessor will read gnat.cfg to get these values right, otherwise assume IEEE

 ## release 0.5